2021 U-20 Africa Cup of Nations qualification: West A Zone

-Senegal hosted the WAFU-UFOA Zone A U-20 Championship between 20–29 November 2020.
+Senegal hosted the WAFU-UFOA Zone A U-20 Championship between 20 and 29 November 2020.
 The matches were played at Thiès (Stade Lat-Dior) and Pikine (Stade Al Djigo).

 All times are local, GMT (UTC±0).

 Group stage

 The draw for the group stage was held on 6 November 2020.
 The seven teams were drawn into two groups of three and four teams.
 The winners and the runners-up of each group advanced to the semi-finals.